binodnp/vesting-schedule/docs/CustomAdmin.md

 ### removeAdmin

-Removes the specified address from the administrator list.
+Removes the specified address from the list of administrators.

 ```js
 function removeAdmin(address _address) external onlyAdmin